 Do you prefer fan grip?
 The Jawbreaker Roach is wonderfully straight with a fan grip anywhere from 50 to 150 feet, and the Titanium Roach is deadly straight from 100 to 200.
 Do you throw a power grip?
 No problem!
 Outside of 150 feet I dropped the angle and it handled the snap like a champ (especially Titanium).
 Don’t even be afraid to try a forehand with this low profile putter.
 The Roach will turn hard on long forehands but is an excellent choic for short flick shots.
 The Roach could be thrown on longer hyzer shots, even hyzer bombs when necessary, but you’ll need to drop the release angle quite a bit to keep it from flipping and flying straight.

 The Roach rarely rolls any significant distance and almost never skips, unless I throw the Titanium Roach on a big hyzer.
-Just watch out for the Roach’s glide, which was certainly an asset but prevented the disc from dropping forcing me to plan my long shots carefully.
+Just watch out for the Roach’s glide, which was certainly an asset but prevents the disc from dropping and can get you into trouble if you get agressive.
 Headwinds can be brutal on the high-glide roach and cross winds can catch it as the flight plate becomes exposed.
 Use this to your advantage and glide for miles with the right release angle or get thrown into the weeds with a poor release angle.
 Your choice!

 Discraft Roach Comparables